|www.ethanwiner.com - since 1997|

 "I before E except after C; exceptions are either, neither,

 This list of rule exceptions strikes me as being woefully inadequate.
 To get the ball rolling, I am offering some additional entries, as follows.
 Some of the foregoing have their origins in other languages [e. g., treillage (French), leitmotiv (German), etc.].
-Nevertheless, these words appear in English dictionaries, so they qualify for inclusion in this list of exceptions.
+Nevertheless, these words appear in English dictionaries, so they qualify for inclusion in the list of exceptions below.
+If names are included we can add Keith, Sheila, and Neil.
+Note that the opposite also applies: the words "sufficient" and "ancient" have "ie" after a "c."

 Acleisanthes (a genus of desert plants)